waseemafzal70/Cheshire-Cat-Slack-Bot-Integration/README.md

 # Cheshire Cat Slack Bot Integration
 This repository provides a Flask-based integration to connect Slack with Cheshire Cat through WebSockets.
-The bot listens to messages in Slack, sends them to Cheshire Cat, and relays the responses back to the Slack channel.
+The bot listens to messages in Slack, sends them to Cheshire Cat, and send back the responses back to the Slack channel.

 ## Prerequisites
 **Cheshire Cat:** Ensure Cheshire Cat is running locally and accessible at http://localhost:1865.